-To mount the cosine receptors into the Dust & Bird protection, first remove the fan by unscrewing the screws in the 4 corners.
-Lead the fibers through the vertical openings in the back and fix the cosine receptors in the upper holder using the small screws.
+To mount the cosine receptors into the Dust & Bird protection, first remove the back cover, held by a single black screw.
+Lead the fibers through the vertical opening in the back and fix the cosine receptors in the upper holder using the small screws.
 Make sure both cosine receptors are rising 1-2 mm above the holder.
 Eventually use tape or silicon to seal the vertical openings in the back.
-Again mount the fan, with the blowing direction upwards.

 To attach the Dust & Bird Protection to a mast, use U-Double-Screws or any other given option.
 A variety of standard spacings are supported by the mounting holes of the device.
 However it's fine to drill additional holes in the baseplate to support other ways of mounting.